Spear; Superman Punch

 At SummerSlam 2018, Reigns finally vanquished his greatest rival when he defeated Brock Lesnar to win the Universal Title.
 He then set out to be what he had always been, a fighting champion.
 That all changed on the Oct.
 22 edition of Monday Night Raw, when Reigns announced that the leukemia that he had lived with for 11 years had returned.
 Because of this, he relinquished the Universal Title and returned home to fight it.
 Thankfully, Reigns' battle was a successful one, and he returned to Raw with renewed focus, The Big Dog battled Drew McIntyre at WrestleMania 35 and defeated The Scottish Psychopath, proving that he was as powerful as ever.

 However, after missed several months in 2020, The Big Dog made a startling return after "The Fiend" Bray Wyatt defeated Braun Strowman for the Universal Championship at SummerSlam, ruthlessly attacking both men in a moment that no one saw coming.
-From there, Reigns enlisted the assistance of Paul Heyman as his special counsel, recaptured the Universal Title in a Triple Threat Match against The Fiend and Strowman, subjected his cousin Jey Uso and became firmly entrenched as the face of Friday Night SmackDown.
+From there, Reigns enlisted the assistance of Paul Heyman as his special counsel, recaptured the Universal Title, subjected his cousin Jey Uso and became firmly entrenched as the face of Friday Night SmackDown.
+His status as SmackDown's franchise player was solidified when he selected first overall in the 2021 WWE Draft.